 He has questions.
 You help him keep track of them and find his own answers.

 He gathers facts.
 You help him put them into a larger context and see their relationship to one another.

 He has ideas.
-You help him explore and articulate them.
+You help him explore and articulate and share them.

 He has plans.
-You help him make them real.
+You help him make them happen.